Elon Musk lost $27 billion last week | NewsChannel 3-12

 Even if Tesla’s stock continues to sink, Musk still stands to become much richer in 2021 and beyond.

-He received four grants to buy 8.4 million Tesla shares in 2020.
-Each of those was worth $5 billion at Friday’s closing price, although some of that will be shaved off because Musk will have to pay the exercise price.
+He received four grants to buy 8.4 million Tesla shares each in 2020.
+Each of those was worth $4.5 billion at Friday’s closing price, after taking into account the $70 per share excerise price Musk will have to pay.
 Musk will probably receive three additional options grants this year, each as large and as lucrative as those he received in 2020.

 Musk has not exercised any of his options.
 Executives typically exercise them when they are due to expire, or to free up cash.
 Musk has never sold Tesla shares.